-We generally do not offer perquisites or personal benefits to our named executive officer, although we may from time to time provide reasonable relocation, signing bonuses, retention bonuses, or other benefits to our named executive officers as our compensation committee determines appropriate.
-In 2021, we paid Dr. Ehrlich a monthly housing and travel allowance pursuant to the terms of his employment agreement, as reported in the "2021 Summary Compensation Table."
+We generally do not offer perquisites or personal benefits to our named executive officers, although we may from time to time provide reasonable relocation, signing bonuses, retention bonuses, or other benefits to our named executive officers as our compensation committee determines appropriate.
+In 2022, we paid Dr. Ehrlich a monthly housing and travel allowance, as reported in the "2022 Summary Compensation Table."
 The compensation committee determined that such benefits were reasonable and necessary component of Dr. Ehrlich's compensation.